 Alzheimer’s Disease Statistics:

-- AD is the fourth leading cause of death in adults after heart disease, cancer and stroke
+- AD is the sixth leading cause of death in adults after heart disease, cancer and stroke

 - Men and women are affected almost equally.